jcatrysse/jira2redmine_migration/README.md

   and attachment links are rewritten to Redmine's `attachment:` syntax (with the ADF payload used as a fallback) so operators can review the final text.
 Time tracking values are converted from seconds to hours for the `estimated_hours` column.
+Cascading select values are resolved via a cached child-to-parent lookup so both the Redmine parent field and its depending child list receive the correct labels when the issue payload is prepared.
-Manual overrides persist across reruns thanks to the automation hash signature – clear it when you want the script to resume managing the row.
+  Manual overrides persist
+   across reruns thanks to the automation hash signature – clear it when you want the script to resume managing the row.
 3. **Push (`push`)** – lists every row in `READY_FOR_CREATION`, highlighting the